artela-network/artela-docs/docs/develop/reference/aspect-tool/guide/send-tx/index.md

 Triggering the execution of a smart contract by sending a transaction on the blockchain.
 This may involve state changes, event triggering, or the execution of other contract logic.

+## Command

-send transaction using the following command:
+You can send transaction using the following command:

 ```shell
   npm run contract:send -- --pkfile {privateKey-path}    \